Marian Dora

-Marian Dora (born 1970 in Southern Germany) is the pseudonym most commonly used by an anonymous German film director, cinematographer, actor, screenwriter, editor, producer, composer, assistant director, makeup artist, special effects/sound/camera/electricity technician, and set decorator/designer, anagram of his actual name, occasionally also credited under several other pseudonyms including Marian Dora Bolutino, Marian Dora Botulino, Marian D. Bolutino, M.D.
-Botulino, Dr. M. Duran, Marian D. Botulino, M. Duran, Art Doran, M.D.
-Bolutino, A. Doran, Marian Bolutino and Marian Dallamano.
+Marian Dora (born 1970 in Southern Germany) is an anonymous German underground film director known for controversial horror films.

 Biography

-Marian Dora's first appearance in the film scene dates back to the early 90s, when he started making short films as member of a group of anonymous underground filmmakers.
+Marian Dora's first appearance in the film scene dates back to the early 90s, when he started making short films as a member of a group of anonymous underground filmmakers.
 Some of these short films were featured on two anthologies, Blue Snuff 1 and Blue Snuff 2 (the latter withdrawn due to its extreme content).
 These anthologies would later be released in the form of various standalone short films.

 Dora then started working as film producer, editor, and second unit director on several films by Ulli Lommel, whom he had met and started a long-time partnership with in 1996, including Zombie Nation (2004), Green River Killer (2005), B.T.K.
 Killer (2005), Killer Pickton (2006), and Absolute Evil (2009).

 Although Dora had already shot his first feature-film, Debris Documentar, in 2003, his debut as director was marked in 2006 by Cannibal, a reconstruction of the case of Armin Meiwes, who killed and ate a willing victim whom he met on the internet.
 The film was originally an assignment from Ulli Lommel, but Dora had to release it by himself after its rejection by Lommel because of its extremely gory nature.
 Cannibal achieved resounding success in the underground film panorama, allowing Dora to start the shooting of his next work in the same year.

 Melancholie der Engel, Dora's third film, premiered on 1 May 2009 at Weekend of Fear festival in Berlin and won the “Best Arthouse Feature Film” prize at New York International Independent Film and Video Festival.
-Melancholie der Engel generated a lot of controversy because of many scenes involving rape, coprophilia, zoophilia, and real animal cruelty (although the murder of a cat was proven to be fake).
+Melancholie der Engel generated a lot of controversy because of many scenes involving rape, coprophilia, zoophilia, and real animal cruelty.
 The controversy surrounding Melancholie der Engel resulted in several death threats to Dora and the end of his partnership with Carsten Frank, whom starred in, produced and co-wrote the film.